 Learn more about our integrated systems from the Pilot Institute YouTube channel:

 Ground-based traffic works on the premise that law enforcement, individual drivers, insurance companies, and local governments can all identify who's driving.
 It lends enforceability to the laws that govern our roadways.
 With low-altitude skyways becoming packed with commercial drones, the same level of oversight has become necessary.
 The problem is that commercial and recreational drones don't have license plates.
 The FAA's Remote ID rule seeks to change that.

 The FAA began work on the Remote ID final rule back in 2019, soliciting feedback from industry professionals and interested parties nationwide.
-After collecting feedback and making all the necessary amendments, the final rule was published in the Federal Register in January of this year.
-While the original effective date was set for early March, after a series of corrections, the rule officially went into effect on April 21.
-In layman's terms, that means a significant portion of unmanned aircraft will be required to include Remote ID technology integrated directly into their design going forward.
+After collecting feedback and making all the necessary amendments, the final rule was published in the Federal Register in January of 2021.
+While the original effective date was set for early March, after a series of corrections, the Remote ID rule officially went into effect on April 21, 2021.

 Remote ID is a significant step towards establishing a more secure framework for drone operation, but it's far from a catch-all.
 In reality, Remote ID is just one component of a multifaceted approach toward keeping low-altitude aviation lanes clear and safe.
 Despite the best in governmental intentions, Remote ID is not a standalone solution.

 Think about it in terms of ground-based transportation.
 Every vehicle is required to have a license plate, registration documents, and insurance.
 While those policies help keep the majority of drivers compliant with greater rules and regulations, they don't deter 100% of criminal behavior and illegality.
 Police are still necessary to curb the tendencies of more aggressive drivers.
 The same is happening in the sky.